Glaucoma: Causes, Types, Symptoms and Treatment

 In this article, we will dig into the causes, types and symptoms of Glaucoma.
 We will also have a detailed overview regarding its diagnosis and treatment.

 Glaucoma and its Causes

-When the pressure starts building up inside the eye, it starts to affects the optic nerve directly.
+When the pressure starts building up inside the eye, it starts to effects the optic nerve directly.

 What is Glaucoma?

 During the onset of Glaucoma, the rate of fluid flowing outside the anterior chamber reduces.
 As a result, the fluid starts to build up.
-This eventually lead towards an increased pressure inside the eye.
+This eventually leads to increased pressure inside the eye.